-Icon / Control Description 春 Match case Determines whether the local filter phrase or RQL query described above should be case-sensitive.
-By default, the local filter phrase or RQL query is case-insensitive.
-Indicates that the local filter phrase or RQL query is currently considered to be case-insensitive.
+Icon / Control Description A Match case Determines whether the local filter phrase or RQL query described above should be case-sensitive.
+By default, the local filter phrase or RQL guery is case-insensitive.
+A Indicates that the local filter phrase or RQL query is currently considered to be case-insensitive.
 Press the button to switch to case-sensitive.
 Indicates that the local filter phrase or RQL query is currently considered to be case-insensitive.
-Press the button to switch to case-insensitive. ▼ Show filtered-out results Displays or hides log entries that are filtered-out by the local text filter and/or the log level filter.
-If the button is de-activated, all log entries are shown but filtered ones are highlighted with a green background color.
-Next filtered result Navigates to the next filtered row in the table in the case where all log entries are shown.
-Previous filtered result Navigates to the previous filtered row in the table in the case where all log entries are shown. 🕌 Enable disk storage index Creates an index that enables including of hard drive stored results in local filtering and sorting.
+Press the button to switch to case-insensitive.
+Show Displays or hides log entries that are filtered-out by the local text filter filtered-out and/or the log level filter.
+If the button is de-activated, all log entries results are shown but filtered ones are highlighted with a green background Next filtered Navigates to the next filtered row in the table in the case where all log result entries are shown.
+Previous Navigates to the previous filtered row in the table in the case where filtered result all log entries are shown.
+Enable disk Creates an index that enables including of hard drive stored results in storage index local filtering and sorting.
 Note that this option becomes visible once Retrospective finishes searching/monitoring.
 Note that this button is visible only if the option "Enable disk storage" in the "Result Options" preferences page is enabled.
-Treate result data snapshot Creates a snapshot (immutable copy) of the current result data.
-Result data snapshots appear in the "Result Snapshots" tab, from where you may restore a search tab from a snapshot at any time.
+Create result Creates a snapshot (immutable copy) of the current result data.
+Result data snapshot data snapshots appear in the "Result Snapshots" tab, from where you may restore a search tab from a snapshot at any time.
 Restored search tabs will be backed by another copy of the snapshot.
 That way we ensure that a snapshot remains unchanged after its creation.
-Save result data to File The drop-down button lets you save the data of desired columns from the result table to files of different types.
+Save result The drop-down button lets you save the data of desired columns from data to File the result table to files of different types.
 The pre-selected save/file type can be changed in the preferences dialog within the "Result Options" page.
-Note When "Enable disk storage index" (🖄) is not selected, SORTING and LOCAL FILTERING will be preserved but only the portion of data currently present in the local memory will be saved to the file.
-Save to text file Saves the result table data to one or several text files.
-The unchanged original content of individual entries is written to the text file without custom columns nor additional information such as host and path. 💇 Save to Saves the selected columns of the result table to one or several web
+Mote When "Enable disk storage index" ( is not selected, text file will be saved to the file.